 Oben Electric teases new motorcycle ahead of April 30 reveal in India

-- Oben Electric has previewed a new motorcycle design, with full details, price and launch plans due April 30.

-Oben Electric has released a teaser for its upcoming electric motorcycle.
+Oben Electric has released a teaser for its upcoming electric motorcycle, the Rorr.
 The EV bikemaker has confirmed that the new model will be unveiled on April 30, 2026.
 While technical details remain undisclosed, the launch will mark an expansion of the company’s motorcycle portfolio in India.

 The Bengaluru-based electric two-wheeler maker has clarified that complete details, including specifications, prices and availability, will be revealed at the official debut later this week.
 The teaser campaign carries the phrase “Unleash The Bold", indicating that the new motorcycle could focus on a stronger visual identity compared with the brand’s current offerings.